 Free & fully insured UK Delivery.
 Learn more

 Secure & flexible payments.
 Learn more

 The Best Value Gold Britannia is the largest denomination coin in the UK with a face value of £100.

 Previously issued in 22c purity, it has been updated to 24c since 2013.
 These are pre-owned coins in excellent condition and are the cheapest Britannias we offer.
 Coins can be any year from 1987 onwards of our choice.

 The obverse illustrates the fifth portrait of Queen Elizabeth II, while the reverse features Philip Nathan’s classic design of Britannia holding a trident.

-The coin was first issued in 1987 as the UK’s 1oz answer to the ever popular Krugerrand.
+The Gold Britannia coin was first issued in 1987 as the UK’s 1oz answer to the ever-popular Gold Krugerrand.

 Please note, the image is for illustration purposes only.
 Your actual coins can be any year mintage except the current latest year.

 After years of relying on the Gold Sovereign as its flagship issue, the Royal Mint finally launched the 1oz Gold Britannia in 1987.
 This came 20 years after the Rand Mint launched the famous Krugerrand, the first coin to contain exactly 1oz of gold.
 Due to the South African coin’s huge popularity, it soon became the most widely produced coin in the world.
 The Royal Mint decided it was time to get a piece of this action, especially as the Sovereign coin’s gold content (0.2354oz) has always been less straightforward to market and track its price.